Mohammed-Saleh-Ishaq/PY-API/README.md

     including its ID (optional on creation), title, optional description, and completion status.
 Pydantic automatically handles data validation based on this model.

+-->Utilized UUIDs for Unique Identification: Each new task is assigned a unique ID using the uuid4() function,